 Saturated fats play several roles in the body:

 - Energy Storage: They provide a concentrated source of energy, storing more calories per gram than carbohydratesCarbohydrates, often called carbs for short, are organic molecules that your body uses for energy.
 They’re one type of fuel the body can use for energy.
-Carbohydrates are made up of carbon, hydrogen, and oxygen atoms, hence the name “carbohydrate”… Read More or proteinImagine your body as a bustling construction site, where every structure is meticulously built and maintained.
+Carbohydrates are made up of carbon, hydrogen, and oxygen atoms, hence the name “carbohydrate” (carbo = carbon, hydrate = water).
+They come in simple… Read More or proteinImagine your body as a bustling construction site, where every structure is meticulously built and maintained.
 Proteins are the versatile workers that make it all happen.
-They’re not just one thing but an entire workforce, each with a specialized role….
-Read More.
+They’re not just one thing but an entire workforce, each with a specialized role.
+Some proteins build and repair tissues; others act as enzymes… Read More.

 - Hormone Production: Some hormonesImagine your body is a giant kingdom with many different jobs to be done.
-Hormones are like the royal messengers, carrying messages from one part of the body to another to keep everything running smoothly. • Other Names: You might not… Read More, like testosteroneTestosterone is like a key hormone in your body, especially for guys.
-It acts a bit like a powerhouse, influencing many things as you grow and develop. • Other Names: You might not hear other names for testosterone very often, but… Read More and estrogen, are derived from cholesterolCholesterol is a waxy, fat-like substance found in your body and in the foods you eat.
+Hormones are like the royal messengers, carrying messages from one part of the body to another to keep everything running smoothly. • Other Names: You might not hear other names for hormones very often, but sometimes scientists… Read More, like testosteroneTestosterone is like a key hormone in your body, especially for guys.
+It acts a bit like a powerhouse, influencing many things as you grow and develop. • Other Names: You might not hear other names for testosterone very often, but scientists sometimes call it androgen (since it’s the main male… Read More and estrogen, are derived from cholesterolCholesterol is a waxy, fat-like substance found in your body and in the foods you eat.
 It’s an essential building block for healthy cells, but too much of a bad kind can be a problem.
-Imagine cholesterol as building blocks;… Read More, which is a type of fat that can be influenced by saturated fat intake.
+Imagine cholesterol as building blocks; they’re necessary for cell structure, but using the wrong type… Read More, which is a type of fat that can be influenced by saturated fat intake.

 However, high levels of saturated fat intake are associated with various health concerns: